≡ Injury Lawsuit Connect ≡ Bard PowerPort Catheter Lawsuits

 If a port catheter becomes dislodged and moves to a different location in the body (catheter migration), it can potentially lead to organ damage, infection, obstruction of blood flow and catheter failure (i.e., catheter fails to provide intended treatment).
 If a port catheter breaks or fractures (catheter fracture), small pieces of plastic can travel throughout the body, potentially leading to damage to blood vessels, tissues and organs.

-If the surface of a port catheter develops fissures, pits or cracks, it can potentially lead to the collection microbes and/or fungi, increasing the risk of infection and sepsis (catheter infection).
+If the surface of a port catheter develops fissures, pits or cracks, it can potentially lead to the collection of microbes and/or fungi, increasing the risk of infection and sepsis (catheter infection).
 In some cases, surgery may be required to remove the port catheter or pieces of it.

 Compensation For Bard Catheter Injury Claims